andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_05_BasisFunctions.rst

 Later on, we will learn how to do a group-level analysis with the data that has been generated for each subject.
 In order to make the comparisons valid across subjects, we will need to **normalize** the FODs.
 This ensures that any differences we see are not due to intensity differences in the image, similar to how we correct for the size of the brain when comparing volumetric differences across subjects.

 To normalize the data, we will use the ``mtnormalise`` command.
-This requires an input and output for each tissue type, as well as a mask to restric the analysis to brain voxels:
+This requires an input and output for each tissue type, as well as a mask to restrict the analysis to brain voxels:

 ::